-- The Funds Recipient is obliged to, within ten days from the date of signing this contract, submit to the Ministry electronically, for approval, a draft regulation regulating the further distribution of incentive funds for individual projects of energy renovation of family houses and apartments. - The Funds Recipient is obliged to submit to the Ministry electronically, for approval, draft public calls for end-users and economic entities engaged in production, services, and works on energy renovation of family houses and apartments. - The regulation from paragraph 1 of this article will regulate the implementation of the Program in cooperation with economic entities engaged in production, services, and works on energy renovation of family houses and apartments, and the end-users of incentive funds are households. - The Funds Recipient is obliged to select economic entities from paragraph 2 of this article and individual projects of energy renovation of family houses and apartments through public calls in accordance with the regulation from paragraph 1 of this article. - The Funds Recipient is obliged to conclude contracts with selected economic entities and end-users, regulating mutual rights and obligations, and to which the Ministry gives prior approval. - The Ministry may raise objections to the regulation from paragraph 1 of this article, draft public calls from paragraph 2 of this article, and contract models from paragraph 5 of this article, and the Funds Recipient is obliged to harmonize the texts of the draft regulations, draft public calls, and contract models with the Ministry. - The Funds Recipient is obliged to obtain all prescribed permits, approvals, and consents necessary for the implementation of this contract before commencing the implementation of individual projects of energy renovation by end-users. - The draft regulation from paragraph 1 of this article, draft public calls from paragraph 2 of this article, and contract models from paragraph 5 of this article are submitted to the Ministry and the Directorate for Financing and Incentivizing Energy Efficiency at the email address: - The obligation to submit for approval the draft regulation regulating the further distribution of incentive funds for individual projects of energy renovation of family houses and apartments from paragraph 1 of this article and the draft public call for economic entities engaged in production, services, and works on energy renovation of family houses and apartments from paragraph 2 of this article does not apply to Funds Recipients with whom contracts for co-financing programs of energy renovation of family houses and apartments have been concluded based on the Decision of the Ministry of Mining and Energy, No. 312-01-524/2023-06 dated July 10, 2023.
+- The Funds Recipient is obliged to, within ten days from the date of signing this contract, submit to the Ministry electronically, for approval, a draft regulation regulating the further distribution of incentive funds for individual projects of energy renovation of family houses and apartments - The Funds Recipient is obliged to submit to the Ministry electronically, for approval, draft public calls for end-users and economic entities engaged in production, services, and works on energy renovation of family houses and apartments no later than one month from the date of signing this contract.. - The regulation from paragraph 1 of this article will regulate the implementation of the Program in cooperation with economic entities engaged in production, services, and works on energy renovation of family houses and apartments, and the end-users of incentive funds are households. - The Funds Recipient is obliged to select economic entities from paragraph 2 of this article and individual projects of energy renovation of family houses and apartments through public calls in accordance with the regulation from paragraph 1 of this article. - The Funds Recipient is obliged to conclude contracts with selected economic entities and end-users, regulating mutual rights and obligations, and to which the Ministry gives prior approval. - The Ministry may raise objections to the regulation from paragraph 1 of this article, draft public calls from paragraph 2 of this article, and contract models from paragraph 5 of this article, and the Funds Recipient is obliged to harmonize the texts of the draft regulations, draft public calls, and contract models with the Ministry. - The Funds Recipient is obliged to obtain all prescribed permits, approvals, and consents necessary for the implementation of this contract before commencing the implementation of individual projects of energy renovation by end-users. - The draft regulation from paragraph 1 of this article, draft public calls from paragraph 2 of this article, and contract models from paragraph 5 of this article are submitted for approval the Ministry and the Directorate for Financing and Incentivizing Energy Efficiency via email.

+The fund user is obligated to announce the public call for final users no later than one month from the date of approval as per paragraph 8 of this articleThe obligation to submit for approval the draft regulation regulating the further distribution of incentive funds for individual projects of energy renovation of family houses and apartments from paragraph 1 of this article and the draft public call for economic entities engaged in production, services, and works on energy renovation of family houses and apartments from paragraph 2 of this article does not apply to Funds Recipients that have participated in the "Scaling Up Residential Clean energy" project in Serbia until now.